platanus/potassium/README.md

     $ potassium create project-name

 It's important to note that it will perform a version check before running to ensure that you're using the latest potassium.
-If, for some reason (connectivity problems, a fast proof-of-concept or debugging) you want to skip the version check, you can use the `--no-version-check` flag.
-Anyway, this option is just for those corner cases.
-It shouldn't be used by default.

 ## What's inside Potassium?